Saswankar1/Gen-AI-Gemini/README.md

 # Gen-AI
-It contains resource and code related to Generative AI
+It contains resources and code related to Generative AI

 1) [Basic App Strcuture](basicApp)
 2) [Conversation Q&A chat](qachat.py)